 Council Hall

-Once, before the energy war, there were buildings like this in many lands.
+Once, before the energy war, there were buildings like this in many lands, but this is the last of the council halls.

 At the time of the energy war, Kirol was a small city.